Christmas on a budget - my tips on how to take care of your money over the holidays

 Alcohol can get VERY expensive, and easily build up to a large bill on a night out.
 In London, a pint can cost around £5.50, and cocktails are usually in the region of £10 and up.
 Why not save money and yourself from the hangover, and get a mocktail or soft drink instead?
 If you still want a drink in your hand, get a sparkling water or soda for every other drink, and you’ll not only stay hydrated and be less likely to have a hangover, but you can save yourself the money and have a night out at half the price!

 There’s a lot of individual friend catch ups which I have planned, and a nice thing to do might be to combine them!
-If they already know each other, thats great, but if not, why not introduce new friends to old ones!
-This can also be a lot cheaper and easier for you to plan, and you can make what would’ve been 4 meals out into just 1, but have just as much fun!
+If they already know each other, that’s great, but if not, why not introduce new friends to old ones!
+This can also be a lot cheaper and easier for you to plan.
+You can make what would’ve been 4 meals out into just 1, but have just as much fun!

 Remember: Organisation is key!